rust-lang/blog.rust-lang.org/_posts/2017-11-14-Fearless-Concurrency-In-Firefox-Quantum.md

 author: "Manish Goregaokar"
 ---

 These days, Rust is used for [all kinds of things][friends].
-But its original application was [Servo], an experimental browser engine.
-Now, after years of effort, a major part of Servo is shipping in a production browser: Mozilla is releasing [Firefox Quantum][quantum].
+But its founding application was [Servo], an experimental browser engine.

+Now, after years of effort, a major part of Servo is shipping in production: Mozilla is releasing [Firefox Quantum][quantum]!

 Rust code [began shipping in Firefox][hacks-rust] earlier this year, starting with relatively small pilot projects like an MP4 metadata parser to replace some uses of libstagefright.
 These components